Dave Koz: Career

 On September 22, 2009, Koz received a star on the Hollywood Walk of Fame.

 In October 2010, Koz performed "Start All Over Again" in a Desperate Housewives season 7 episode "Let Me Entertain You", alongside singer Dana Glover.
 In July 2012, he appeared on The Eric André Show, season 1 episode 7, and sat in with the house band.

 In December 2014, he opened Spaghettini & the Dave Koz Lounge, a restaurant and live music venue located at 184 North Canon Drive in Beverly Hills, California with business partners Cary Hardwick and Laurie Sisneros, who own Spaghettini in Seal Beach.

 In 2018, Koz collaborated with guitarist and regular Vulfpeck contributor, Cory Wong, on two tracks, "The Optimist" and "Friends at Sea".
 The two collaborated again in 2021 for the album The Golden Hour, including the single "Today".

 In 2022, Koz collaborated with singer-songwriter Ben Rector on the track "Supernatural" from Rector's album The Joy of Music.

+In March 2025, Koz released Just Us, a duets album with Bob James.
+With seven original songs and three standards, Just Us is uniquely raw and unplugged with just the saxophone and piano only.
+Regarding the album, Koz has said, "When you only have two instruments, as we have here, taking up the entire sonic space, each can be heard in a much clearer, bolder, bigger way.
+It's amazing and scary because we hear all the breaths, clicks and pad noise.
+Those who go on this ride with us will hear our instruments in a whole new way."